Planning permission

 Scotland

 The guidance on permitted development is on the Scottish Government website Opens in a new window.
 It is defined as for heating purposes only.
+There are some updates to this, including a planning circular see class 6H) Opens in a new window

 Northern Ireland